 - Many surveys are fun and unique, such as listening to and rating music.

 Blogging is one of the ultimate “choose your own adventure” businesses.
 You can pick just about any hobby on this list and make money blogging about it.
 Although, bloggers in certain niches do better than others.

 The startup costs are incredibly low (under $3 a month) and the potential is high.
 As an example, I started this blog to teach others about what I learned while working as a CFP®.
 Little did I know that just one year later I’d leave my job to run this blog full-time.

 Not sure if starting your own blog is right for you?

-I have a free seven-day email course: How To Make Your First $1K Blogging.
-You’ll learn all about how to launch your blog the right way, from the technical side to marketing.
+That’s why I developed a free step-by-step course titled How To Make Your First $1,000 Blogging, which goes over all the details of launching your blog the right way — from the technical side to marketing, and everything in between.

 Here’s what you can expect: